TheLogicle/lettercell/README.md

 # LetterCell

-⚠️ **Error checks have not been implemented yet, so errors in LetterCell code could cause a SIGABRT in the interpreter**

 ## Description

 LetterCell is an esoteric programming language.
 It is based upon the concept of a readhead which can freely traverse over an infinitely long line of memory cell slots.